Having a hard time keeping track of shoes in storage? I love these handy kid shoe organization charts to help me always know what I have!

 With so many kids at so many different ages and stages, it seems there is always someone who is in need of either new clothes or new shoes.
 After organizing all the kid clothes and swapping out the winter for the summer clothes, I figured I might as well dive into the shoes as well.
-Storing shoes can be much more tricky than storing clothes.
+Figuring out a great system for kid shoe organization can be much more tricky than storing kid clothes!

 (This post contains affiliate links)

 Why Have a Shoe Inventory?

 Shoes are SO expensive.
 I stock up on end of season sales, or whenever I find shoes on clearance.
 I love to thrift shop, and sometimes find shoes that are basically brand new.
 Recently, I found some super cute boots for only $4 that were in perfect condition!
 They are not the perfect size for my daughter right now, but they will totally fit her next year.
 I checked my list and didn’t have boots in that size, so I felt totally fine purchasing them.
 Anytime I am out and see a great deal, I simply grab the sizes I need and go.

 It seems that kids always tell you at the least convenient time that they need something.
 You are on the way to school and you hear “by the way, my shoes have been tight for a really long time…” or, “I have to wear bare feet with my shoes because they won’t fit with socks on anymore…”